kudashevs/accept-language/README.md

 If one of the language tags in an HTTP Accept-Language header matches any of these values, it will be retained for the further processing.
 If none of them matches the listed values, the default language will be returned.

 ## Laravel integration

+Install the package.
 If you don't use auto-discovery just add a ServiceProvider to the `config/app.php` file.
 ```php
 'providers' => [
     Kudashevs\AcceptLanguage\Providers\AcceptLanguageServiceProvider::class,